 INSTRUCTIONS: Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

-Given the key role of the LULUCF sector in Brazil’s NDC and the huge global importance of its forests for environmental services, biodiversity, and carbon sequestration, the Brazilian government urgently needs to strengthen mitigation action in this sector—instead of weakening it.
-The election of Bolsonaro as President is at odds with the urgent need for climate action in Brazil.
+While it’s hard to predict the effect these regulatory changes will have on emissions, most of them have the potential to drive up illegal deforestation and other environmental offenses.
+Given the key role of the Land Use and Forestry sector in Brazil’s NDC and the huge global importance of its forests for environmental services, biodiversity, and carbon sequestration, the Brazilian government urgently needs to strengthen mitigation action in this sector—instead of weakening it.
+Neither has the current administration implemented any new policies to halt emissions growth in other sectors.
+Bolsonaro’s agenda on environment is at odds with the urgent need for climate action in Brazil.

 According to our most recent assessment, Brazil will need to implement additional policies to meet its NDC targets, and with current policies is expected to reach emissions levels (excluding LULUCF) of 1.079 MtCO2e in 2025 and 1.121 MtCO2e by 2030 (respectively, 27% and 32% above 2005 levels).
 Emissions in most sectors are expected to rise at least until 2030 and the current administration has not implemented any new policies to halt emissions growth.